 For the purposes of the 2026 Brazos G Water Plan, for the Colorado River Basin the Brazos G RWPG requests use of the Colorado WAM model as modified by the Region F and Region K RWPGs as approved by the TWDB for all availability analyses in the basin.
 For the Red River Basin, the Brazos G RWPG requests use of the Red River Basin WAM model as modified by the Region B RWPG and approved by the TWDB for all availability analyses in the basin.
-For the Brazos G RWPG requests use of the Trinity River Basin, the Brazos G RWPG requests use of the Trinity WAM model as modified by the Region C RWPG and approved by the TWDB for all availability analyses in the basin.
-For the Brazos G RWPG requests use of the Guadalupe Sine Basins, the Brazos G RWPG requests use of the Guadalupe-San Antonio WAM model as modified by the Region L RWPG and approved by the TWDB for all availability analyses in those basins.
-All source availabilities will be coordinated with the applicable RWPGs to ensure consistency with TWDB guidelines.
+For the Trinity River Basin, the Brazos G RWPG requests use of the Trinity WAM model as modified by the Region C RWPG and approved by the TWDB for all availability analyses in the basin.